-Understand the basic principles of economics and how they work in practice in the world of business

-Follow the current changes in society and in the creation of new companies
+How things work in practice in the world of business Follow the current changes in society and in the creation of new companies

 Relate theory to the reality of the world of work today

 Economic and financial context:

 Economic definitions: GDP, growth, interest rates...
 Understand production, investment, profit etc.